impostorsguides/impostorsguides.github.io/rbenv/part-2/2-m-content.md

  - stores them in variables named `summary`, `usage`, or `help` depending on which section of the comments they appeared in, and
  - prints a script to `stdout` which creates shell variables with the same names and contents as the `awk` variables.

-We'll see later on that the `bash` code which is output by `collect_documentation` is later `eval`'ed by multiple other functions, defined further down in the file.
+We'll see later on that the Bash code which is output by `collect_documentation` is later `eval`'ed by multiple other functions, defined further down in the file.

 So that's a high level of what this function does.